xkaze09/UPatrol/README.md

 - Porras, Sean Alexander
 - Salinas, Christian Justin

-## Software Requirements Specifications (SRS) Overview
+## Overview

 ### Purpose

-This document outlines the requirements for UPatrol, aiming to provide a comprehensive description of the app's purpose, interface, limitations, and interaction with external applications.
+This outlines the requirements for UPatrol, aiming to provide a comprehensive description of the app's purpose, interface, limitations, and interaction with external applications.
 It serves as a proposal for customer approval and a guide for the development team.

 ### Scope